 Support is given to the waste hierarchy across much of the WCS, and a strong emphasis is placed on mitigating and adapting to climate change and on energy efficiency and generation.
 This will reduce the emission of greenhouse gases from waste management activities.
 However, stronger encouragement could be given to prioritise recycling and composting over residual waste treatment, otherwise continued improvement beyond the targets may fail to happen.
-The adoption of a recycling target for C&I waste in addition to a recovery target would provide a more sustainable outcome.

 The spatial strategy will help to limit waste transport distances by locating facilities close to the main centres of population.
 However, the exact effects on waste transport are uncertain, because it is not known which of the large number of areas of search might be developed for waste management purposes, nor the number, type or capacity of facility which might be developed, all of which have an effect on the amount of waste transport required.
 Policies should require planning applications to demonstrate how a facility will be located to minimise the distance that waste is transported.